sebastianspiegel/witcher-contract-board/README.md

 ## Development

-This site is currently under development.
-Future features include an extended beastry.
+This site is currently under development as the creator works on fixing hosting bugs.

 ## Contributing